JangChangKyoon/nuber-eats-backend/README.md

 - Edit Restaurant
 - Delete Restaurant

-- Create Dish
-- Edit Dish
-- Delete Dish

 - See Categories
 - See Restaurants by Category (pagination)
 - See Restaurants (pagination)
 - See Restaurant
 - Search Restaurant

+## Dish

-* Create Dish
+- Create Dish
-* Edit Dish
+- Edit Dish
-* Delete Dish
+- Delete Dish